Color your own Easter basket with this fun Easter printable coloring page! A fun craft for any age and a cute way to gift something special.

 - Scoring board and stylus *optional

-Step One: Print the Easter Basket on sturdy white paper.
+Print the Easter Basket on sturdy white paper.
 I use 110lb white paper for all of my treat boxes because it is much sturdier than regular printer paper.
-My old printer recently stopped working, and I now have a Canon TS6120 which does a great job printing on heavier paper because it has a rear feed tray.
-It’s only been a few months with this printer, but so far I love it!

 Once the Easter baskets are printed it’s time to color!!
 I used colored pencils for the two I colored in and my kids used a combination of colored pencil, crayon and marker :)

-Step Two: When the treat boxes are colored, it’s time to cut them out and assemble them!
+After the treat boxes are colored in, it’s time to cut them out and assemble them!
 Start by cutting out the treat box and the handle.
-Once they are cut out, you can score along the score lines using a scoreboard and stylus, or fold by hand and really press down the creases.
+Once it is cut out, you can score along the score lines using a scoreboard and stylus, or fold by hand and really press down the creases.